-As for pistols, if you don’t have an identical copy of your self defense pistol, consider the Walther P-22, the Ruger 22/45, or the Browning Buck Mark.
+As for pistols, if you don’t have an identical copy of your self defense pistol, consider the Ruger SR22, the Ruger 22/45, Smith and Wesson M&P, or the Browning Buck Mark.
 All are relatively inexpensive, reliable pistols.
-Rimfire revolvers made by Smith and Wesson and Taurus are also good options.
+Rimfire revolvers made by Smith and Wesson and Ruger are also good options.

 If you want a cartridge that will make the least amount of noise, check out the CCI “CB Caps”.
 They are bullets that are loaded with less gunpowder.
 They are less powerful and much quieter.
 They may not function in all weapons, especially semi automatics.